 Dr. Wong’s expertise lies in minimally invasive arthroscopic surgeries of the shoulder, hip, and knee.
 He has developed many innovative surgical techniques, including arthroscopic alternatives to some of the shoulder and hip’s most difficult problems.
 His current research focuses upon the use of human dermal allograft for rotator cuff construction, the use of distal tibial allograft for anatomic glenoid reconstruction in patients with recurrent shoulder instability, and the use of orthobiologics for the treatment of cartilage defects.

-Dr. Wong has published over 150 peer-reviewed papers and has presented his research outcomes and surgical techniques at approximately 110 conferences around the world during the past decade.
+Dr. Wong has published over 170 peer-reviewed papers and has presented his research outcomes and surgical techniques at over 200 conferences, webinars and courses around the world during the past decade.